SansGuidon/bookmarks/README.md

 * [Checklist Design](https://www.checklist.design/) - A collection of the best UX and UI practices.
 * [David Gilbert](https://randomwire.com/why-japanese-web-design-is-so-different/) - (2013) Why Japanese Web Design Is So… Different
 * [CSS Zen Garden](http://www.mezzoblue.com/zengarden/alldesigns/) - is a World Wide Web development resource "built to demonstrate what can be accomplished visually through CSS-based design.".
+* [The A11Y Project](https://a11yproject.com/) - A community-driven effort to make web accessibility easier.

 ## Design Humor
 * [Jon Moore](https://medium.com/ux-power-tools/100-excuses-for-designers-517344cdd910) - 100 Excuses for Designers, Because sometimes you need one!